 I remember the first time I went hunting in the Wasatch forest.
 We hiked in during the night to camp.
 We had to take switchbacks up the back of the mountain to reach the meadow above, and in the dark the ground seemed to drop off to the left of the trail.
 Far up the way I could see headlamps of other hunters bouncing along, the only way I knew we weren’t totally alone crawling up the face of an ancient rock.
 When we reached the saddle, I knew my lamp was marking the way for later parties down below.

 Headlamps serve many purposes.
 Not only was mine showing me the path in the pitch black of a national forest, it was marking my location for others coming behind.
 Later it helped me set up a tent and prepare a meal.

-Our Top Headlamp Picks
+Hunting Headlamps – Our Top Picks

 - Alaskan Guide Series QUL – “Great for its utility in wet environments”